Sweep: Bucks oust Heat 120-103, roll into Round 2

 And, sure enough, the third quarter was all Milwaukee.

+“We went out there and competed as hard as possible,” Antetokounmpo said.
+“Obviously, they made it very, very tough for us but we kept our composure.”

 The Heat couldn’t make anything; they shot 8 for 24 in the quarter.
 Bobby Portis’ 3-pointer late in the third put Milwaukee up by 12, and the lead was 91-85 going into the fourth.
+Before long, the game was decided, and with that, so was the series.

+“Just some missed shots here and there,” Butler said.
+“I think they did a great job.
+I think you just kind of leave it at that.”

 TIP-INS